Building Community for Youth in Foster Care since 1998

 Peace4Kids is a non-profit, volunteer supported organization promoting trust, equity and stability for children in foster care

-For 19 years, Peace4Kids has built a community where youth in foster care discover a shared cultural experience.
+For 20 years, Peace4Kids has built a community where youth in foster care discover a shared cultural experience.
 The Peace4Kids vision of "community as family" provides consistency, stability, and trust.
 With participants ranging in age from 4 years old through adulthood, Peace4Kids is uniquely positioned to provide valuable insight of individual resilience and health within a safe community.
-Peace4Kids remains a grassroots, non-profit organization that serves approximately 250 current and former foster youth in South Los Angeles.
+Peace4Kids remains a grassroots, non-profit organization that has served thousands of current and former foster youth in South Los Angeles.

 Peace4Kids is unique in that it organically creates a sense of community among the youth who participate, committed adults who volunteer, and community leaders who engage in our programs.
 This allows Peace4Kids a unique opening, and level of trust, that enables us to make a difference in their lives.
 Our legacy of youth-led advocacy has become more than just a cultural aspect of Peace4Kids, and informs how we evolve our programs and services.

 At Peace4Kids, youth build trusting relationships within this community of peers and adults who have experienced similar traumas.
 By connecting in this way, they reduce the likelihood of being re-traumatized by adults who are not equipped to deal with the extreme behaviors and actions of a child who does not trust.
 The youth also learn to take ownership of their history or “story” and this empowers them to determine its impact on their lives.
 Peace4Kids guides youth to achieve the discovery that they are not alone in surviving the hardships of early trauma.
 Including adult alumni as participants in Peace4Kids programs, uniquely benefits both the youth and the adults as they learn from each other over their foster care lifespan.

 "We thought we were teaching them...we were wrong."